danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.searchSentMedia.html" name="messages.searchSentMedia">View and search recently sent media.  : messages.searchSentMedia</a>

 * <a href="messages.sendVote.html" name="messages.sendVote">Vote in a poll: messages.sendVote</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#skipplay-int-id-void" name="skipPlay">When called, skips to the next file in the playlist: skipPlay</a>

 * <a href="account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming PUSH notifications: account.updateDeviceLocked</a>